kkkkkbruce/DailyBingDesktopWallpaper/README.md

 ## Have you ever dreamed of having an automated wallpaper swap on your Raspbian desktop?

 ## Features
-* change your GNOME lock screen pictures daily with Bing Image of the day
+* change your Raspbian desktop screen pictures daily with Bing Image of the day
 * the pictures are stored at ~/Pictures/Bing/ by default
 * have a configuration file at ~/.config/Bing/
 * delete pictures more than 7 days (to be improved)